• Home

 • Level 3 proceeds with a total of $139.7k.

 • Level 4 illustrates that most expenses ($139.7k) were for the final payment.
-Commercial expenses purposes accounts for 24%, managerial expenses were 25% and production expenses the most at 51%.
+Commercial expenses accounted for 24%, managerial expenses were 25%, and production expenses were the most at 51%.

 • From examining Level 5, it is clear that most of the money (42%) goes to wages.